Image Wrap

 For instance, as we just discussed, a first misdemeanor Pasadena DUI will net you 48 hours behind bars – certainly an unpleasant development.
 But a THIRD time DUI misdemeanor within 10 years will give you a mandatory minimum of 120 days behind bars.
 That’s approximately four months!

 Given the urgent legal crisis in your life, it behooves you to retain a high caliber Los Angeles criminal defense attorney as quickly as possible.
-The Kraut Criminal & DUI Lawyers (located in Pasadena at 790 East Colorado Boulevard, 9th floor, Pasadena, California 91101 Phone: (626) 345-1899) is an excellent, proven resource.
+The Kraut Law Group Criminal & DUI Lawyers, Inc. (located in Pasadena at 790 East Colorado Boulevard, 9th floor, Pasadena, California 91101 Phone: (626) 345-1899) is an excellent, proven resource.
 Head attorney Michael Kraut served as a former prosecutor for the city for a long time (over 14 years), during which he successfully prosecuted many DUI cases.
 He now uses his experience working for the other side to help his defense clients.

 Mr. Kraut is a Harvard Law School educated attorney with an excellent reputation among his peers and a track record for success, even in highly complex cases.